mdzhang/datacamp-notes/machine_learning/supervised/4-tree_models.md

 - **classification and regression trees (CARTs)** / **decision trees**
     - definition
       - supervised learning models used for problems involving classification and regression
-      - can answer if-else questions about features to infer labels
+      - can answer if-else (i.e. binary) questions about features to infer labels
       - produces rectangular decision regions (v linear boundaries in linear regression models)
     - structure
       - binary tree consist of nodes
         - ea node is a question (root or internal node) or prediction (leaf node)
+        - leaves represent predictions
+          - are exclusively of one category or have a single, predominant category (classification label) in the majority
-        - leaves have a predominant classification label i.e. leaves are **pure**
+          - i.e. leaves are **pure**
         - to product purest leaves, at each node, tree asks question `g(f, sp)` where `f` is a feature and `sp` is a **split point**
             - picks `f` and `sp` by seeing which values maximize **information gain**
             - if `IG = 0`, node is a leaf
+            - **split** encapsulates a feature to split on and where in the feature's range of values to split (**split point**)
         - can measure impurity of a node w/ e.g. **gini index** or **entropy**
             - mostly have the same result, gini is faster to compute and is the sklearn default